-Curious to learn how providing a set of tailored services and promoting them can help you create a great guest experience and let you benefit from business guests’ powerful word of mouth?
-Then you need to keep reading!
+Curious to learn how providing a set of tailored services can let you benefit from business guests’ powerful word of mouth?
+Then keep reading!

 Why are business travelers important for your hotel?

 Let’s look at a few interesting numbers.
 A recent report by Rockport Analytics estimated that the business travel segment would grow from $1.3 trillion in 2016 to $1.7 trillion in 2021.
 One big reason for that is the rising number of trade shows, conferences and networking events taking place where professionals need to be present and companies want to add a personal touch in the digital age by sending executives to meet clients in person.

 On top of it being a growing sector, business travel is great for hotels because it’s less seasonal and more predictable as events are organized well in advance.
 Often, their work requires corporate travellers to visit the same place regularly which can lead to solid repeat business if you keep your guests happy.